-If you’re new to Composer, you should create a foundation for each scene by the copying the scene template found here.
+If you’re new to Composer, you should first read the Introducing the Composer API tutorial.
+Once you understand the core functionality, you should create a foundation for each scene by the copying the scene template found here.
 This template is the minimal code which structures any Composer-based app, so you can create scene files from this template.
 In the “Clock” app example, you would end up with four files:

 Be sure to avoid using file names that are the same as built-in Corona libraries.
 For example, you shouldn’t name a scene

 physics.lua.
 In the above example, your

 main.lua file would have a widget.newTabBar() and it would contain the code to call the various composer.gotoScene() calls to pick which scene to load.